 Expand your marketing channels

-As more consumers turn to the Internet to discover new brands and shop, it’s important to increase your overall online presence.
-Today, more and more customers are using social media as a tool for discovery when online shopping.
+Today, more and more customers use social media as a tool for discovery when online shopping.
 Having a presence on at least one social media platform is likely to increase your chances of reaching new customers.

 If you’re new to social media, try focusing on just one platform first.
-Instagram is a popular choice among creators and consumers for commerce.
-It’s also a great platform for keeping customers up-to-date on sales, holiday hours, and other important business information.
+To shape your narrative, Instagram is a popular choice among creators and customers for commerce: Build a community, partner with influencers, boost sales, and drive traffic by following our easy-to-implement tips.
+It’s also a great platform for keeping customers up to date on sales, holiday hours, and other important business information.

-Similarly, email marketing can be another valuable tool in building your business’s online presence.
-If you haven’t yet, find a way to collect email addresses from your customers, whether it’s at a sign-up sheet at your store or a form on your website.
-Email marketing is a great way to engage new customers and build strong relationships with repeat customers.
-Emailing your patrons regularly keeps your business top of mind, and is an easy way to drive traffic straight to your e-commerce site.
+A great way to engage new customers and build strong relationships with repeat customers is email marketing, which can be another valuable tool in building your business’s online presence.
+If you haven’t yet, find a way to collect email addresses from your customers, whether it’s a sign-up sheet at your store or a form on your website.
+Templates can be a huge time-saver, and it’s easier than you think to master the nuances of what kinds of emails to send.
+Emailing your patrons regularly keeps your business top of mind and is an easy way to drive traffic straight to your e-commerce site.
 It’s also another avenue to advertise any current sales or curated holiday collections.

-How you present your products can be just as important as the products themselves.
+How you present your products can be just as important as the products themselves, inviting potential buyers to really get a feel for what you offer.
 Charm your customers this holiday season by utilizing visual merchandise to create striking seasonal displays.
 A seasonal display indicates to customers that your store is a destination for holiday shopping, and it can entice new customers to walk through the door.
-Today’s consumers are eager for unique experiences when shopping, and creating a holiday display can be an opportunity to increase the time they spend in your store—and encourage them to refer your business to friends.
+Today’s customers are eager for unique experiences when shopping, and creating a holiday display can be an opportunity to increase the time they spend in your store—and encourage them to refer your business to friends.